Table Of Contents

 Figure 4: Economic Activity from ITB Obligations

-Figure 6: Breakdown of ITB Recipients and SMB ActivityFootnote 8 Volume by TypeFootnote 9
+Figure 6: Breakdown of ITB Recipients by TypeFootnote 12 and SMB ActivityFootnote 13 Volume by TypeFootnote 14

 Two charts showing the breakdown of ITB recipients and SMB activity.
-A bar chart shows the breakdown of ITB recipients by type, segmented by large and other organisations, academic organisations, and small and medium businesses (SMBs).
-A donut chart shows the breakdown of SMB activity volume by type, segmented by direck work on procurement, global supply chain participation, investment, and collaborative innovation.
+A bar chart shows the breakdown of ITB recipients by type, segmented by large firms, academic and research organisations, and small and medium businesses (SMBs).
+A donut chart shows the breakdown of SMB activity volume by type, segmented by direct work on procurement, global supply chain participation, investment, collaborative innovation, and skills development and training.

 - The vast majority of ITB SMB activity is focused on scaling up through supplier development via direct work on procurement and global supply chain participation